adobe/xdmVisualization/README.md

 # XDM Schemas

-This repository contains Adobe XDM schemas in both XED and XDM format.
+This repository is intended to be READ ONLY and is used to stage and prepare schemas that are loaded into the XDM Registry.

+All schema design and discussions should happen at https://github.com/adobe/xdm